christosgalano/bicep-template-repo/bicep/modules/sample/README.md

 # Sample Module

-Sample module to demonstrate the intended structure and usage.

 This is a sample module to demonstrate the intended structure and usage.

 Regarding the metadata part, the fields are:
 - **name:** Used for markdown page title.
-- **summary:** Used as a short description for the markdown page.
 - **description:** Used as a detailed description for the markdown page.